 - a) Fees for services are not paid according to the contract and payment policy and suitable arrangements cannot be agreed upon. - b) The family does not abide by the expectations stated in the Policies and Procedures Manual and successful resolution of the differences is not achieved. - c) The child is no longer in the custody of the registered parent/guardian. - d) A family member harassed, abused, committed a violent act or threatened a staff, child or other family involved in the program. - e) Late pick-ups continue to happen with a family. - f) The child's behavior is severely disruptive or physically threatening to the well-being and safety of other children or staff and additional supports to accommodate the child are unavailable. - i.
 If a child is not adjusting well, recorded observations will be discussed with the registered parent. - ii.
 Procedures will be planned and implemented to help the child.
+Staff will create a crisis at home which means the parent/guardian will be contacted to pick up child immediately during programming hours. - iii.
+Procedures will be planned and implemented to help the child.
 If the child is not responding, the family will be consulted.
 Other options may be explored with the family.
 The Program Coordinator may have to request that other arrangements be made for the child.